the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-examples.md

 They either volunteer or are recommended by _The Turing Way_ team members for representing this community within or outside the project.

 - *Persona for highlighting project resources*: Yehuda used one of the Scriberia and _The Turing Way_ illustrations in a recent talk they gave at an open source workshop that was hosted by their company.
-  They included links to _The Turing Way_ book, GitHub repository and Twitter handle.
+  They included links to _The Turing Way_ book, GitHub repository and X handle.
   Their slides are available under a CC-BY license and are requested to be linked in a monthly newsletter.
   - **Acknowledgement:** They are acknowledged in the Contributors table with the 🔊 (`Talk`) emoji.
 - *Persona for giving a talk on _The Turing Way_*: Noah is a long time contributor to _The Turing Way_, they answer questions and review pull requests regularly.